Upper and Lower Blepharoplasty

 • A discernible feel good youthful look

-• Corrects upper and lower eyelids, and eyebrow position when associated with a temporal brow lift
+• Corrects upper and lower eyelids, eyebrow position and shape and cheek volume when associated with a temporal brow lift and fat grafting.

 Upper Blepharoplasty